engkenni/Heart-Disease-Prediction-with-Logistic-Regression/README.md

 # Description
-Data science involves obtaining, analysing, and making decisions from data.
-Logistic Regression is a supervised machine learning algorithm that deals with dependent variables.

 In this session, I predict heart disease using the Logistic Regression algorithm.The workshop is on youtube